Cordless lawnmowers for urban gardens UK 2021: the best mowers from Kärcher, GTech and Flymo

 There’s no cable to wrestle with and little chance of it not starting up after a winter in storage.
 In fact, the only thing you need to worry about is ensuring that the battery is charged.

 There are numerous models on the market to choose from but the most important specification you need to know about is cutting deck width.
 This is basically the width of the blade and it determines the size of the lawn the mower is best suited to.

 If your urban lawn is of average city size (about 40 meters² and up), then go for a 33-36cm deck, and if it’s of the medium-sized suburban variety (in excess of 100 meters²) then opt for a larger model with a deck of around 40cm and upwards.
-That said, some London lawns are nearer to patio size so the smaller the cutting deck the better.
+That said, some urban lawns are nearer to patio size so the smaller the cutting deck the better.
 In this regard, a titchy mower with a cutting deck width of just 30cm will likely suffice.